 (Mostly) unshared bus with a single stop

-Can walk to Art of Animation for their better food court
+Can walk to Art of Animation for another food court, too

 Not-So-Great Things About Pop Century Resort